 We believe they should be and there is a lack of information generally on alcohol labels compared with other food and drink labels.
 Will the Government look again at labelling and make the information on alcohol products mandatory?
 The public want to know more.
 It is not just that alcohol increases health risks and that therefore information on alcohol content is wanted, but that they are actually interested in the calorific content.
 I was involved in a joint event with the all-party parliamentary group on obesity some years ago.
 It was remarkable.
 Evidence was given that when people drink with a meal and are perhaps not as thoughtful about what they are eating, the overall increase in calorific consumption can be 400 in that meal alone.
 It is time to look again at alcohol harm.
 Alcohol containers should, like any other food and drink container, have to display ingredients, nutrients and calories.
 They should display the CMO’s guidelines and warnings that exceeding this amount could damage one’s health.
 We can no longer ignore the harm caused to our society, communities, constituents, families and friends by alcohol.

 I thank the hon.
-Member for Congleton (Fiona Bruce) for introducing this debate, and you the Chair for allowing it, Mr Paisley.
+Member for Congleton (Fiona Bruce) for introducing this debate, and you for allowing it, Mr Paisley.
 There is a perennial and universal issue across the UK and Ireland.
 No nation or region is exempt.
 Policies may differ, but the challenges remain the same.
 I declare that I sit on the commission on alcohol harm.
 Presumably my past experience as Scottish Justice Secretary in invoking legislation on alcohol, including kicking off minimum unit pricing—as opposed to past indiscretions of which I am less proud—have allowed me some focus.
 We must consider how alcohol harm comes about.

 The papers available to me as a result of sitting on the commission on alcohol harm have been revelatory to me, even as somebody who served for seven and a half years as Justice Secretary and has been aware of the harm across huge swathes of our society, as correctly pointed out by the hon.
 Member for Congleton.
 The testimony from children in particular—those who have grown up in families with alcohol-dependent parents and where other siblings have been affected by other issues—is quite distressing, to say the least.
 For that reason, we require a reaction.